Winter RV dog travels — keeping your pet warm on the road.

 Dogs wear permanent sweaters, but fur isn’t always enough to keep them warm during cold weather.
 Short hair or long, your pup will thank you for trying out these three easy tips for RVing with dogs in winter.

-Chilly drafts can find their way into event the best RVs.
+Chilly drafts can find their way into even the best RVs.
 That cold air sinks right to the floor, where your pet bed is probably located.
 Take the edge off a chilly night by moving your dog’s bed away from drafty areas, like windows.
 An elevated pet bed is an even better idea.
 These beds help pets stay warmer by conforming to the body and keeping it up off the cold floor.

 Pet clothing for dogs serves a higher purpose than fashion.
 It can protect your dog from the elements and keep your RV clean when Mother Nature is making a mess outside.
 A rain slicker for dogs helps fur stay clean when you go on potty walks, and a fun doggy t-shirt underneath can add a layer of warmth on cool evenings.